pleabargain/DDS_hackathon_2025JAN_AI_challenge/README.md

 # Form Processing System

+Project Statistics:
+- Total Lines of Code: 705 (Python: 365, JSON: 340)
+- Total Lines of Documentation: 430 (README, instructions, forms, and other docs)

 A Python-based system designed for efficient form management and structured documentation.
 The system helps users provide comprehensive and organized responses when filling out project documentation forms.

 ## Features